Cutaneous T-cell lymphoma: Diagnosis & treatment

 If you develop skin cancer or non-cancerous skin growths, your dermatologist can treat these.

 Open wounds: If you have tumors or thick patches (plaques) on your skin, these can break open causing wounds.
-These open wounds require expert medical care.
+These open wounds require expert medical care, which a dermatologist can provide.

 Skin infections: People with cutaneous T-cell lymphoma have a greater risk of developing skin infections.
 When tumors or other signs of cancer cover much of your skin, skin infections tend to be common.
 Skin infections also develop when you have open wounds or scratch frequently.